What to do if your child gets swimmer’s ear

 Eustachian tube dysfunction

-Nose and ear plugs may help to prevent this from happening though.
+Nose and earplugs may help prevent this from happening.
 During a dive, you can also slowly breathe out the air from your mouth until you reach the surface.

-Medical treatments for Eustachian tube dysfunction include nasal decongestants and anti-bacterial ear drops, which can be prescribed to you if diagnosed.
+Medical treatments for eustachian tube dysfunction include nasal decongestants and antibacterial ear drops.

 Malignant external otitis

-While rare to occur, malignant external otitis develops when bacteria infect the bones inside the ear canal and spread to the base of the skull.
-Symptoms include ear pain with sudden facial paralysis, hoarseness, hearing loss, and throat pain.
+While rare, malignant external otitis develops when bacteria infect the bones inside the ear canal and spread to the base of the skull.
+Symptoms include ear pain with sudden facial paralysis, hoarseness, hearing loss and throat pain.

 To summarize